Story by: Joe Hall on January 13, 2023

-In July, Mike underwent deep brain stimulator (DBS) surgery by Abigail J. Rao, M.D., Norton Neuroscience Institute’s functional neurosurgeon.
+In July, Mike underwent deep brain stimulation (DBS) surgery by Abigail J. Rao, M.D., functional neurosurgeon with Norton Neuroscience Institute.
 DBS is like a pacemaker for the brain.
 It delivers gentle stimulation that can change abnormal circuitry, which causes uncontrolled movements.
-With the surgery, the stimulator is implanted into the brain with the brain wires running under the skin.
+With the surgery, the stimulator is implanted into the brain, with wires running under the skin.
 Those wires then connect to a battery under the skin of the chest.

 A new program called NeuroSphere Virtual Clinic allows Mike’s neurologist to adjust the device remotely so it provides optimal stimulation.
-Mike can be hundreds of miles away enjoying his new freedom when neurologist Justin T. Phillips, M.D., neurologist and director of movement disorders with Norton Neuroscience Institute, tunes his stimulator.
+Mike can be hundreds of miles away enjoying his new freedom when Justin T. Phillips, M.D., neurologist and director of Norton Neuroscience Institute Cressman Parkinson’s & Movement Disorders Center, tunes his stimulator.

 After surgery, Mike and Dr. Phillips met for a virtual visit.
 Dr. Phillips saw the live video of Mike’s hands having tremors.
 After pressing a few buttons on a tablet device, Dr. Phillips sent signals to Mike’s DBS implant, using Bluetooth and cloud technology.
 In a matter of moments, Mike’s tremors stopped.

 “Before the visit, I was shaking all over the place, but now that Dr. Phillips got it calibrated … nothing,” Mike said.
 “It’s amazing.”

 Advanced care for movement disorders and other neurological conditions.

 According to Dr. Phillips, the virtual clinic gives him more options to support his patients.